hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 The purpose behind performing a quick checkout on the ImageNet pre-trained models was to determine if fine-tuning would be needed in addition to transfer learning using the following rationale recommended in the [CS231n Stanford Convolutional Neural Networls for Visual  Recognition](http://cs231n.github.io/transfer-learning/):

-1. New dataset is small and similar to original dataset: Since the data is small, it is not a good idea to fine-tune the ConvNet due to ...overfitting concerns.
-Since the data is similar to the original data, we expect higher-level features in the ConvNet to be relevant ...to this dataset as well.
+1. New dataset is small and similar to original dataset: Since the data is small, it is not a good idea to fine-tune the ConvNet due to overfitting concerns.
+Since the data is similar to the original data, we expect higher-level features in the ConvNet to be relevant to this dataset as well.
 Hence, the best idea might be to train a linear classifier on the CNN codes.
+2. New dataset is large and similar to the original dataset.
+Since we have more data, we can have more confidence that we won’t overfit if we were to try to fine-tune through the full network.
+3. New dataset is small but very different from the original dataset.
+Since the data is small, it is likely best to only train a linear classifier.
+Since the dataset is very different, it might not be best to train the classifier form the top of the network, which contains more dataset-specific features.
+Instead, it might work better to train the SVM classifier from activations somewhere earlier in the network.
+4. New dataset is large and very different from the original dataset.
+Since the dataset is very large, we may expect that we can afford to train a ConvNet from scratch.
+However, in practice it is very often still beneficial to initialize with weights from a pretrained model.
+In this case, we would have enough data and confidence to fine-tune through the entire network.

 <a href="url"><img src="https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/images/Noodles%20-%20Initial%20Checkout.PNG"></a>